abroudoux/pm-util/README.md

 ### Manual

-You can copy the function in your shell rc file.
-You can also create a separate bash file and copy `pm.sh` inside it.
-You'll need to load it at the beginning of your file, depending your shell (`.bashrc`, `.zshrc`, ...).
+You can copy the function in your shell's RC file.
+Alternatively, You can create a separate Bash script file and copy `pm.sh` into it.
+You'll need to load it at the beginning of your shell RC file (e.g., `.bashrc`, `.zshrc`, etc.).

 ```bash
 source path/to/your/script.sh
 ```

-Don't forget to resource your shell rc file
+Don't forget to resource your shell RC file:

 ```bash
 source ~/.zshrc